ivangalkindeveloper/multivendor_clean_architecture_starter/README.md

 It allows you to have one project that can change the complete application environment depending on the vendor, while having only one Dart codebase.\
 The environment change is implemented by [a shell script](https://github.com/ivangalkindeveloper/multi_vendor_starter/blob/master/lib/vendor/core/switch_vendor.sh).\
 Current script changes the following environment properties:
-- Android package;
-- iOS and macOS bundleID;
+- Project identificators (Android package, iOS bundleID, Linux applicationId, macOS bundleID);
-- Application name;
+- Application name (Android, iOS, Lunix, macOS, Web, Windows);
-- Application icon;
+- Application icon (Android, iOS, Lunix, macOS, Web, Windows);
-- Application splash screen (light & dark theme);
+- Application splash screen (Android, iOS, Web);
 - Third-party services.

 And there are also examples of changing identifiers for [Facebook Events](https://pub.dev/packages/facebook_app_events) and [FreshchatSDK](https://pub.dev/packages/freshchat_sdk).